Venezuela opposition leader surrenders, protesters flood streets

 An opposition legislator and anti-government activists alleged that a government supporter had hit the dead student in Carupano, Jose Ernesto Mendez, but there was no independent confirmation or response from authorities to the allegation.

 Residents said three other demonstrators were injured in the melee in Carupano, in Sucre state.
-One was badly hurt.
+One was gravely hurt.

 A government statement said a man had been arrested for running over a 17-year-old and injuring three others.